OliverMKing/AKS-Actions-Docs/README.md

 ### Contributions

-First, fork the repository you are making a contribution to.
+We welcome contributions from everyone.
+To get stated, fork the repository you are making a contribution to.
 Then, clone the repository locally.
 After the repository is local, create a new branch for your changes.

 Run `npm install` to install dependencies the project needs.